memfault/interrupt/_drafts/choosing_or_building_an_embedded_db.md

 So frequently-accessed data must at least be cached in RAM.

-These challenges mean that for non-trivial applications such as the smart home hub where there are many small peices of information to persist, there is a clear need for a well-organized scheme for managing the use of the flash to save and load this data.
+These challenges mean that for non-trivial applications such as the smart home hub where there are many small pieces of information to persist, there is a clear need for a well-organized scheme for managing the use of the flash to save and load this data.
 This is what we refer to as an **embedded database**.